twalker/files-api/readme.md

     POST   /:path
     if form post
-      uploads file(s) to existing dir at :path, returns file json if dir :path
+      uploads file(s) to existing dir at :path if dir :path
-      creates a new dir at :path, returns dir json if file :path
+      creates a new dir at :path
+    if file :path
       copies existing file specified in json.path to :path if json.url